NoohAlavi/Qadiyya/README.md

 - **MantiqMap** — Manages the tree: breadth-first numbering, chart representation generation, node lookup, and JSON serialization/deserialization.

 - **Session-keyed JSON files** — One `.json` file per browser session in a `sessions/` directory, containing all of that user's projects and their active project ID.

+- **Backups & File Sharing** — The JSON-ified arguments can be downloaded via the "Export" button, and can then be uploaded back into the editor for further use.
+This is useful both for (1) locally backing up one's work, and for (2) sharing one's projects with others for the sake of collaboration (or critique!).

 ### Installation